gwilliams-lab/annotationpipeline/README.md

 To Note:
 - This code is modeled and referenced from Whisper (for transcript) + Charsiu (for alignment) functions.
 - Current Whisper model used in code --> 'base'.
-For more accurate annotation -- change to 'large'
+For more accurate annotation -- change to 'large' in transcribe.py
-- Jupyter Notebook in progress...
 - Code works best for file lengths under around 20 minutes.

 **[Google Colab Notebook version](https://colab.research.google.com/drive/1QaeiHJw8ga0DNkx8_2xey5fqyDtdk5EF?usp=sharing)**